ghostop14/sparrow-wifi/README.md

 This scenario has been tested with a Cisco AE1000 dual-band adapter connected to the Pi.
 Note though that I ran into an issue scanning 5 GHz from the Pi that I finally found the solution for.
 With a dual-band adapter, if you don't disable the internal Pi wireless adapter you won't get any 5 GHz results (this is a known issue).
 What you'll need to do is disable the onboard wifi by editing /boot/config.txt and adding the following line then reboot 'dtoverlay=pi3-disable-wifi'.
 Now you'll be able to scan both bands from the Pi.

-The quickest way to start the agent on a Raspberry Pi (IMPORTANT: see the Raspbery Pi section first, you'll need to build Python 3.5 to run the agent since the subprocess commands used were initially removed from python3 then put back in 3.5) and pull GPS from a Solo drone is to start it with the following command on the Pi:
+The quickest way to start the agent on a Raspberry Pi (IMPORTANT: see the Raspbery Pi section first, if you're running Raspian Squeeze, you'll need to build Python 3.5 first (Stretch already has 3.5) to run the agent since the subprocess commands used were initially removed from python3 then put back in 3.5) and pull GPS from a Solo drone is to start it with the following command on the Pi:

 ```
 sudo python3.5 ./sparrowwifiagent.py --userpileds --sendannounce --mavlinkgps 3dr